AnnaShw/diff-calculator-artifact-for-claude/README.md

 - **Same or different metric columns** per file
 - **Custom display names** for File A and File B values

+### Pivot mode
+- Compare two groups **within a single file** — like an Excel pivot table
+- Pick a **pivot column** whose values define the two sides (e.g. `period`, `source`, `country`)
+- Click pills to select **Value A** and **Value B**
+- **Multiple metrics at once** — select several metric columns; each becomes its own comparison group with display names auto-filled as `{pivotValue}_{metricName}`
+- **Segment drilldown** — when multiple metrics are selected, optionally enable segment breakdown:
+  - Each metric shows as a single summary row
+  - A **▸ N** expand button reveals inline sub-rows with the full segment breakdown
+  - Multiple rows can be expanded simultaneously
+- **Aggregation** — sum, average, or first value when multiple rows share the same segment key
+- **Pre-filters** — narrow the data before pivoting (AND logic)

+### Results table
+- **Grouped by metric pair** — when you calculate multiple times with different metrics, each pair gets its own labeled section with a colored group header
+- **Column names sub-header** — each group shows the actual A and B column names in indigo/emerald so you always know which value is which
+- **Total row** per group — sums A and B across all rows in the group and computes the diff (suppressed for single-row multi-metric groups)
+- **Clickable column sort** — click any header (Segment, A, B, |A−B|, Relative %) to sort asc/desc within each group
+- **Top N filter** — show only the top 5 / 10 / 20 rows per group

+### Export
+- **CSV** — wide flat table: one row per segment, one column group per metric pair; includes a TOTAL row at the bottom
+- **JSON** — one object per segment with nested keys per metric pair

 ---

 ## Using as a Claude Artifact

-You can run this calculator directly inside Claude as a persistent artifact with cross-session storage powered by Claude's built-in storage API.
+Run the calculator directly inside Claude as a persistent artifact with cross-session storage.

-**To add it to a Claude conversation:**
+**To add it to a conversation:**
 1. Open [claude.ai](https://claude.ai)
-2. Start a new conversation and paste the following prompt:
+2. Start a new conversation and paste:

 ```
 Here is the source of a difference calculator tool.
 Please render it as an artifact with persistent storage using window.storage so my history is saved between sessions.
 [paste the contents of diff_calculator.html here]
 ```

-3. Claude will render it inline — your history will be saved automatically and restored each time you return to that conversation.
+3. Claude renders it inline — history is saved automatically and restored each session.

-**How the storage works:**

-The tool automatically picks the best available storage backend:
+**Storage backends:**

 | Context | Storage used | Persists across |
 |---|---|---|
 | Browser (standalone) | `localStorage` | Browser sessions on same device |
 | Claude artifact | `window.storage` | Claude conversations (same account) |

-When `window.storage` is available (inside Claude), it takes priority.
-Otherwise the tool falls back to `localStorage` silently — no configuration needed.
+`window.storage` takes priority when available.
+Otherwise falls back to `localStorage` silently.

 ---

 ## Usage

 ### Manual
-1. Download `diff_calculator.html`
-2. Open it in any browser
+1. Download `diff_calculator.html` and open it in any browser
-3. Enter two numbers — results appear instantly
+2. Enter two numbers — results appear instantly
-4. Toggle **Track history** to start logging comparisons
+3. Toggle **Track history** to start logging comparisons
-5. Click **+ Add** to save a result, then **↓ CSV** or **↓ JSON** to export
+4. Click **+ Add** to save a result, then **↓ CSV** or **↓ JSON** to export

 ### From Files
-1. Switch to the **📂 From Files** tab
+1. Switch to the **⇄ Files** tab
 2. Drop or browse for File A and File B (CSV or TSV)
-3. Optionally add filters per file via **+ Add filter**
+3. Optionally add filters per file via **+ filter**
 4. Select segment column(s) for the join key
 5. Choose the metric column(s) to compare
-6. Optionally add **Metric Overrides** for segments that use a different metric
+6. Optionally add **Metric Overrides** for segments that use a different metric column
 7. Click **⚡ Calculate**

+### Pivot
+1. Switch to the **⊞ Pivot** tab
+2. Drop or browse for a single CSV or TSV file
+3. Optionally add pre-filters
+4. Select the **pivot column** and click two value pills to set A and B
+5. Select one or more **metric columns**
+6. If a single metric: select segment columns for the row key
+7. If multiple metrics: optionally enable **segment drilldown** via the toggle
+8. Click **⚡ Calculate**

 ---